abytemore/composer-helper/README.md

 ### Environment file
 Add environment file (dotenv) to your root path:
-"/.env" - Environment file; minimum content is `ENVIRONMENT=prod` or `ENVIRONMENT=dev` depending on your environment.
+"/.env" - Environment file; minimum content is `COMPOSERHELPER=prod` or `COMPOSERHELPER=dev` depending on your environment.
 Don't forget to add .env file to your .gitignore!

 Yout can add other parameters to .env as you like.